All Episodes

 How to keep shooting at the press without being caught with the gun.

-Remember when we played for you the montage of it must have been 30 news people, all talking about Dick Cheney bringing gravitas to the administration as vice president.
+Remember when we played for you the montage of must have been 30 news people all talking about Dick Cheney bringing gravitas to the administration as vice president.

-And uh Cheney would uh be the one to bring Gravitas.
+And Cheney would be the one to bring gravitas.

-They it's all the same angle of every story, the same the same story, the same angle, the same take, and these words.
+It's all the same angle of every story, the same story, the same angle, the same take, and these words.

 I forget what it was, incompetence.

-Every network, every anchor, every reporter that talks about Bush or the story's talking about him being incompetent.
+And the way they talk about the Bush administration, every network, every anchor, every reporter that talks about Bush or the story is talking about him being incompetent.

 The question is, who decides this?